LightAndLight/wgpu-mandelbrot/README.md

 1. A compute shader iterates each pixel
 1. The results are copied to host-available memory
 1. The CPU partitions the results into newly-escaped and unescaped pixels
-1. The CPU newly-escaped pixels are used to re-compute the pixel colours
+1. The newly-escaped pixels are used to re-compute the pixel colours
 1. The new pixel colours are sent to the GPU
 1. A fragment shader colours each pixel